 - Former Argentina fitness coach Signorini

-New Barca boss Gerardo Martino has been criticized in some quarters for Messi's latest problems, yet the Argentine coach had hoped and attempted to avoid such a situation.
+New Barca boss Gerardo Martino has been criticised in some quarters for Messi's latest problems, yet the Argentine coach had hoped and attempted to avoid such a situation.
 By deploying Leo in a deeper role and occasionally on the right, 'Tata' believed the 26-year-old could play at a lesser intensity than usual.
-But he couldn't.
-Messi gave everything anyway and ignored instructions to slow down.
+But he couldn't: Messi gave everything anyway and ignored instructions to slow down.
 His competitive nature simply would not allow it.

 There have, however, been some changes in personnel.
 Physio Juanjo Brau has shadowed Messi in recent years, following the forward to every game home and away for club and country to aid in his recovery and leaving no stone unturned in his rapid recovery to full fitness on each occasion.
 Brau became a friend and almost a father figure for Leo, telling the Argentine what to eat, when to rest, for how long and so on.

 But Brau and Messi no longer work together on a day-to-day basis after the physio was promoted to a different position at Camp Nou.
-Fitness trainer Elvio Paolorosso, brought in as part of Martino's coaching team (instead of Lorenzo Buenaventura, who departed in the summer to join Guardiola at Bayern), is in close contact with the Argentine, while Brau is now again (perhaps belatedly) being carefully consulted as Barca seeks a solution to the player's problems.
+Fitness trainer Elvio Paolorosso, brought in as part of Martino's coaching team (instead of Lorenzo Buenaventura, who departed in the summer to join Guardiola at Bayern), is in close contact with the Argentine, while Brau is now again (perhaps belatedly) being carefully consulted as Barca seek a solution to the player's problems.
 Like Buenaventura, physio Emili Ricart also left the Catalan club, although he never really worked directly with Messi anyway.

-"Technically there has been no change in Messi's training program and he is still doing everything he did before, but Brau's lesser involvement means he may not have quite the same guidance as before," a source close to the Catalan club told Goal.
+"Technically there has been no change in Messi's training programme and he is still doing everything he did before, but Brau's lesser involvement means he may not have quite the same guidance as before," a source close to the Catalan club told Goal.